Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 - **Company #** This is used internally to identify which internal company the project is associated with.
 It is not relevant to the prediction and will not be used.

-- **Purchase Order** This is the purchase order number, the format is *project_number-###* where the project number is a unique number for each project, then the next 3 digits are the purchase order number.
-Each project starts at purchase order 001 and increments for each purchase order until the project is complete.
-This field could be useful if I strip off the project number and just look at the purchase order number.
-Low purchase order numbers would happen at the beginning of the project and higher numbers would be near the end of the project.
-This could give information on what stage the project is in when the purchase order is made, and subsequently, have some correlation with which cost code should be selected.
+- **Purchase Order** This is the purchase order number, this is not relevant to the prediction.

 - **Item** This feature defines which item this record was on the purchase order, as purchase orders may contain multiple products.
 It is not useful for this prediction.

 - **Vendor** This is the name of the vendor who sold the item on the purchase order.
 I will use one-hot encoding for this nominal data.

 - **Description** This is a text field that contains the description of the item purchased.
 This should be the most important feature in the data.
-I will have to do further research, but I will either convert this field to a vector using [word2vec](https://skymind.ai/wiki/word2vec) or I will create a separate model to predict the cost code based only on this field, then feed that prediction into another model that includes the other data.

 - **Unit of Measure** This feature tells us how the units of each item are measured.
 Most commonly LS - lump sum or EA - each.
 I will one-hot encode this feature.

 - **Units** How many of these items were ordered.
-I will use this feature without any modification
+I will use this feature after normalizing it.

 - **Unit Cost** How much each unit ordered costs.
-I will use this feature without any modification
+I will use this feature after normalizing it.

 - **Cost** This is the total cost of the line item (Units * Unit Cost).
-I will use this feature without any modification
+I will use this feature after normalizing it.

 - **Cost Code** This is the variable that my model will predict and will be used for training.
+There are 905 unique cost codes in the master list, however only 354 are used in the purchase orders in the dataset.

 ### Exploratory Visualization